 Lafaurie Peyraguey

-Eric Larramona, Lafaurie Peyragueuy's manager, welcomed us, and we made quick sightseeing inside the chateau before tasting wines.
+Eric Larramona, Lafaurie Peyragueuy's manager, welcomed us, and we did quick sightseeing inside the chateau before tasting wines.
 Very pretty Interieur.

 2015 dry Lafaurie - 70% Semillon + 30% Sauvignon Blanc.
 Production is 5000 bottles.
 Fresh pineapple, good acidity, tasty.
 88p.

-2015 - flavours of red grapefruit, sweet mandarines and oranges, discrete but fine acidity, well-constructed, refined with a long finish.
+2015 - flavors of red grapefruit, sweet mandarines, oranges, discrete but fine acidity, well-constructed, refined with a long finish.
 Very pretty wine.
 94p.

 2009 - very intense and concentrated, amazing intensity and depth, sweetness and acidity, just sublime wine.
 Big improvement since I tasted this wine last time (March 2014).
 95-96p.